 - Grilled Lake Trout – This recipe is incredibly simple and the best way to grill trout.
 Two different flavor options!

-Grilled tilapia in foil makes an EASY 25-min weeknight dinner!
-These HEALTHY fish foil packets are delicious and no clean up required!
+Learn how to grill tilapia!
+Grilled tilapia in foil packets makes an EASY 25-min dinner!
+These fish foil packets are delicious + no clean up!

 - Preheat grill to medium-high heat.